List of commercial video games with available source code: Games with reconstructed source code

 Once games, or software in general, become an obsolete product for a company, the tools and source code required to re-create the game are often lost or even actively destroyed and deleted.
-For instance, with the closure of Atari in Sunnyvale, California, in 1996, the original source codes of several milestones of video game history such as Asteroids and Centipede were all thrown out as trash.
+For instance, with the closure of Atari in Sunnyvale, California, in 1996, the original source code of several milestones of video game history such as Asteroids and Centipede was all thrown out as trash.

 When much time and manual work is invested, it is still possible to recover or restore a source code variant which replicates the program's functions accurately from the binary program.
 Techniques used to accomplish this are decompiling, disassembling, and reverse engineering the binary executable.
 This approach typically does not result in the exact original source code but rather a divergent version, as a binary program does not contain all of the information originally carried in the source code.
 For example, comments and function names cannot be restored if the program was compiled without additional debug information.

 Using the techniques listed above within a "bottom-up" development methodology process, the re-created source-code of a game is able to replicate the behavior of the original game exactly, often being "clock-cycle accurate", and/or "pixel-per-pixel accurate".
 This approach is in contrast to that used by game engine recreations, which are often made using a "top-down" development methodology, and which can result in duplicating the general features provided by a game engine, but not necessarily an accurate representation of the original game.